Outstanding payload and towing capacity from this surprisingly refined pickup

 SsangYong Musso fuel economy

-The Musso isn’t blessed with particularly good fuel economy, but this is a very heavy, un-aerodynamic pickup after all.
+The Musso isn’t blessed with particularly good fuel economy, but this is a heavy, un-aerodynamic pickup so that's probably not a surprise.

-However, our long-term test SsangYong Musso Saracen automatic has consistently returned over 30mpg in mixed on-road driving, falling to around 26mpg when towing – driven reasonably there’s no suggestion that it won’t deliver the claimed economy.
+That said, the SsangYong Musso Saracen automatic we had on long-term test consistently returned over 30mpg in mixed on-road driving, falling to around 26mpg when towing – driven reasonably there’s no suggestion that it won’t deliver the claimed economy.

 SsangYong Musso dealer network, insurance and tax costs